devspace-sh/devspace/docs/pages/cloud/spaces/resource-limits.md

 - 4 ingresses

 The default values if not other specified are:
-- 100m CPU limit per container
+- 100m CPU per container
-- 200Mi memory limit per container
+- 200Mi memory per container
-- 1Gi ephemeral storage limit per container
+- 1Gi ephemeral storage per container

-## Space restrictions
+## Space access restrictions

 You can create most of the kuberentes resources in a space including:
 - configmaps